This information is also available in PDF which includes a cancellation form.

 11. Files and other records

-We normally keep our papers for up to six years after the completion of the matter to which they relate.
+We normally keep our papers for seven years after the completion of the matter to which they relate.
 Our files will contain papers and documents by law belonging to you and papers and documents by law belonging to us.
 Unless otherwise agreed, papers and documents by law belonging to you will be destroyed when we destroy those belonging to us.
 We make no charge for the storage of records but reserve the right to charge for the retrieval of records from our archives.

 12. Limitation of liability

-SBC maintains a policy of professional indemnity insurance providing cover of £2M in respect of each and every claim.
-Unless otherwise agreed in writing, it is a condition of the engagement that you agree to limit any claims to not more than £2M, whether arising in contract, tort or by any other means.
+SBC maintains a policy of professional indemnity insurance providing cover in respect of each and every claim.
+Unless otherwise agreed in writing, it is a condition of the engagement that you agree to limit any claims to not more than £1M, whether arising in contract, tort or by any other means.
 A copy of our current policy, issued by Barbican Protect Ltd, is available upon request from either of the directors listed at paragraph 15 below.

 Nothing in these terms shall exclude, restrict (or prevent a claim being brought in respect of) any liability arising from dishonesty, fraud or any other liability which cannot be excluded or limited under English law.